Duesterwald/Generals/README.md

 # Generals
 Battle for Wesnoth: Generals -- Multiplayer PvP Pseudo Campaign

+Installation guide

+Since this add-on is not yet ready and available on the add-on server, you will need to follow these instructions in order to play:

+1) To find out where to install:
+  a) Start Battle for Wesnoth and click "Preferences"
+  b) Click "Paths"
+  c) Remember the path noted after "Add-ons:"

+2) If you are using git, clone this repository to the path you found out in 1c).
+   Otherwise, install all files in a subdirectory "add-ons-path/Generals".
+Make sure, that there is no additional subdirectory present.
+For instance, you need a file "add-ons-path/Generals/_main.cfg".

+3) Restart Battle for Wesnoth and start a Multiplayer game.
+You should now be able select "Generals" as possible add-on.
+If you use additional add-ons, I would be glad for feedback as to whether they are compatible or not ;-)

 I have been working on an add-on, which simulates a PvP "campaign" mode.
 The idea is, that there are is a global mode, on which players move their companies, and if two companies clash, the game enters the local mode, in which the participating players move their units like in a normal BfW game.